prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-13-building-matters-championing-the-freedom-to-create-without-judgement.md

 Now, AI is rewriting the rules again.
 By automating routine work, it is giving us the chance to return to what matters most: craft, mastery, and building things that reflect our skill and creativity.
 Leaders can combine hands-on creation with strategic oversight, the new “maker-manager” model.

 Jensen Huang:
 > “AI is the greatest technology force of our lifetime.
 It’s the great equalizer.
-Everybody can be a programmer now—you just have to say something to the computer.”
+Everybody can be a programmer now - you just have to say something to the computer.”
 >
 [Gulf Insider: NVIDIA CEO: AI ‘Greatest Equalizer’ Of Time](https://www.gulf-insider.com/nvidia-ceo-ai-greatest-equalizer-of-time/)
 [Forbes: Artificial Intelligence: The Great Equalizer](https://www.forbes.com/councils/forbestechcouncil/2023/08/16/artificial-intelligence-the-great-equalizer/)